boywatz/boywatz/README.md

-Hello, My name is Thanawat Setthapong
+Hello, My name is Thanawat Settapong

 Now, I work as a Software Engineer at Sansiri PLC.